|Fixed APR||4.15% - 6.25%|

 CordiaGrad provides loans ranging from $30,000 to $350,000 to eligible borrowers.
 Loan terms range from 5 to 12 years.
 To illustrate the cost of a CordiaGrad refinance, a $100,000 loan with a 12-year term and a 3.45% variable APR would cost $1,816.94 a month and represent a total saving of $42,936 over the same loan with a typical 7.50% ARP.

 CordiaGrad is available to graduates in all 50 states.

 What Is CordiaGrad's Application Process Like?

 To refinance a student loan with CordiaGrad borrowers must complete an online form and upload the required documentation, which includes a driver's license, pay stub or tax return, transcript to verify the degree and a payoff statement from the current loan servicer.

 CordiaGrad's eligibility criteria are simple.
 Borrowers must:

 - Be U.S. citizens and at least 23 years of age

 - Have a minimum of 2 years of employment

 - Have an annual income of $42,000 or $25,000 with a cosigner

 A big differentiating point about CordiaGrad is that it also refinance the student loans of parents.
-It doesn't charge an origination fee and there are no prepayment penalties.
-CordiaGrad provides better interest rates than most student loan refinance providers and does so with a streamlined, simple and fast application process.
+It doesn't charge an origination fee, and there are no prepayment penalties.
+CordiaGrad provides competitive interest rates and has a streamlined, simple and fast application process.
 This is partly because CordiaGrad only considers graduates who have a good credit profile and are unlikely to default on their loans.
 Nevertheless, eligible borrowers can save a lot of money by refinancing their student loans with CordiaGrad.